 Assistive Technology Services

 Selected branches and divisions of the DC Public Library provide CCTVs and other assistive technologies for use by patrons with disabilities.
 Free training is available in the Center for Accessibility in basics of using some of these technologies, such as screen reading software and videophones.
-Below are some of the resources offered by staff at the Center for Accessibility.

 Center for Accessibility Hours